 Estimated Tax Information: If you used estimated tax information when completing your FAFSA in Step 1, later, after you have completed your tax return, use your completed tax return to make any necessary corrections to your FAFSA at www.fafsa.gov .
 If you filed your taxes electronically, we encourage you to use the “IRS Data Retrieval Tool” found on the FAFSA website to correct all of the tax-related questions.
 A short tutorial showing how to use the IRS Data Retrieval Tool can be found here .
 Note: It takes approximately two weeks after you have filed your taxes electronically for the IRS data to become available for download through the FAFSA website.
 Data from paper tax returns will take longer to become available through the FAFSA website.

 * * *

 Other Information: In some cases the College may require additional information to clarify unusual circumstances or to satisfy verification requirements of state or federal agencies.

-*Deadlines for Income Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
-All California residents must, however, complete the FAFSA and the GPA Verification Form by March 2, 2013, in order to be considered for a Cal Grant.
+*Deadlines for Incoming Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
+All California residents must, however, complete the FAFSA and the GPA Verification Form by March 2, 2016, in order to be considered for a Cal Grant.
 This is a firm deadline for a successful Cal Grant application.